The Unlikely Cat Sanctuary in Rome

 It’s hard to believe that this archaeological minefield is today a shelter to around 250 cats and has aided over 3000 cats since its humble beginnings in 1929 after the square of Largo di Torre Argentina was excavated.

-However, the place has recently found itself at the centre of a debate that could lead to its closure – city heritage officials say that the sanctuary, which lies on the periphery from where Caesar was stabbed to death, must close because it’s unhygienic, was built without proper planning permission and compromises one of Italy’s most important archaeological sites.
+However, the place has recently found itself at the centre of a debate that could lead to its closure.
+City heritage officials have threatened to close the sanctuary on the basis that they deem it unhygienic.
+Furthermore, claiming it was built without proper planning permission and compromises one of Italy’s most important archaeological sites.

 This frustrates me.
 How can city heritage officials grumble about it compromising one of Italy’s most important archaeological sites when they let millions of visitors each year stampede through the Colosseum, the most important archaeological site in the whole of Rome?